Numerical approximation of McKean-Vlasov SDEs via stochastic gradient descent: McKean-Vlasov SDEs with separable coefficients

 \section{McKean-Vlasov SDEs with separable coefficients}

 Let $T>0$ be a fixed time horizon.
 All the stochastic differential equations in this article are considered up to time $T$.
-We consider the class { of $\Rb^d$-valued MV-SDEs in \eqref{eq:new_MKV_bis}}, where the interaction through the state is separated from the interaction through the law. {Equivalently, their dynamics can be written in a more compactly} as
+We consider the class of $\Rb^d$-valued MV-SDEs in \eqref{eq:new_MKV_bis}, where the interaction through the state is separated from the interaction through the law.
+Their dynamics can be compactly written as